Wobblyyyy/docs/pathfinder2/documentation.md

 speaking, `Follower`s actually control your robot's movement, but instances of the `Trajectory` interface dictate how your robot moves.

+A trajectory instructs your robot on how to move around the field.
+They can be customized to modify how the robot moves.

 #### What's a `Follower`?
 You might see the term `Follower` mentioned in Pathfinder's documentation (or source code) at some point.
 A `Follower` is an internal class used to actually